openpracticelibrary/openpracticelibrary/src/pages/practice/westrums-cultural-typology-assessment.md

   and other organisational capabilities for learning.

+  In 2015, Jez Humble, Joanne Molesky, and Barry O'Reilly wrote the book "Lean Enterprise: How High Performance Organizations Innovate at Scale", which again highlighted how critical culture is to performance, and highlighted Westrum's Typology model.

   The [2016 state of DevOps Report ](https://static1.squarespace.com/static/571faf00c2ea510eafddb70b/t/576dc18115d5dbd84d95d208/1466810758096/2016+State+of+DevOps+Report.pdf)also showed that Generative, performance-oriented cultures improve software delivery performance, alongside market share, productivity and profitability.
 howTo: >-
   Measuring organisational culture through Westrum's Organisational Typologies